RamonJOrtega/AWS_App/README.md

 # AWS Marketing App

 ## What Is It?
--This App was created to demonstrate proficiency with serverless, cloud-based microservices, particularly `AWS Lambda` and `AWS API Gateway`.
+- This App was created to demonstrate proficiency with serverless, cloud-based microservices, particularly `AWS Lambda` and `AWS API Gateway`.
--This App has been updated as OpenAI continues to deprecate old models (such as`GPT-3` `text-ADA-001`).
+- This App has been updated as OpenAI continues to deprecate old models (such as`GPT-3` `text-ADA-001`).

--Go to https://aws-marketing-app.vercel.app/ to try out the App!
+- Go to https://aws-marketing-app.vercel.app/ to try out the App!
--Type in words describing your brand, and get a social media caption and keywords/hashtags!
+- Type in words describing your brand, and get a social media caption and keywords/hashtags!

--If you live in the US near Oregon (AWS US-west-2 ), you can expect results in 2-3 seconds.
+- If you live in the US near Oregon (AWS US-west-2 ), you can expect results in 2-3 seconds.
--If you live on the East coast, latency can be 8 seconds for the 1st request but will improve the more you use the app.
+- If you live on the East coast, latency can be 8 seconds for the 1st request but will improve the more you use the app.

 ![alt text](https://github.com/RamonJOrtega/AWS_Marketing_App/blob/main/appPicture1.png)
 ![alt text](https://github.com/RamonJOrtega/AWS_Marketing_App/blob/main/appPictureLoading.png)
 ![alt text](https://github.com/RamonJOrtega/AWS_Marketing_App/blob/main/appPIcture2.png)

-### `openAI` Model: `GPT-3.5-Turbo`.
+### `openAI` Model: `GPT-3.5-Turbo`
 - This is the fastest, lowest cost GPT model capable of simple tasks.
 - The financial cost of running this app is currently `$0.001`/`1000 tokens` or `$0.005`/`request`.
 - Each `request` is approximately 31 characters which usually equates to about `13 tokens`.